+The three phenomenological methods highlighted in red are also similar in that they can be used to predict if the focal species can coexist with one or many competing species.
+However, when predictiong coexistence for one-to-many competitors, one would need to assume that the many competing species already coexist and whether the focal species can coexist with these many species.
+Experimentally, one can conduct experiment for pair wise experiments, but this pair wise experiment can not gurantee coexistence of many species.

-Among the phenomenological methods highlighted in red, the negative frequency dependence method is distinct because it is does not require monocultures.
+Among the three, the negative frequency dependence method is distinct because it is does not require monocultures.
 The Lotka-Volterra and Sensitivity methods are further distinguished by the need for each species to be grown at steady state as monocultures.
 Another important difference among the phenomenological methods is that the Lotka-Volterra and negative frequency dependence methods can be applied to observational datasets or study systems where manipulation is not feasible.
 These two methods are also particularly well-suited for long-lived organisms where manipulative experiments are not feasible.